 “We look forward to seeing the impactful projects our students bring to life in this facility.”

-Design Centre Learning Spaces and Design Features
+Infinity Centre Learning Spaces and Design Features

 Students will have access to resources, equipment and materials ranging from art supplies, welding and robotics through to virtual reality, 3D printing, Computer Numerical Control (CNC) machining for manufacturing and a plastic heat press machine to recycle waste into sheets of plastic to use when designing new products.

-The Centre also has multiple exhibition and presentation spaces that can be styled and curated to provoke and inspire, for example, through visual projections, art spaces, video screens and installations.
+The facility also has multiple exhibition and presentation spaces that can be styled and curated to provoke and inspire, for example, through visual projections, art spaces, video screens and installations.
 This includes a spacious high-end gallery, integrated with rich media and technology for students to exhibit their creations and artworks to professional standards.

 The presentation rooms will offer inspiring spaces for artist talks, hands-on workshops, product launches, idea pitches, guest presentations and more.